asifzubair/GIST/README.md

 Guiding-Image Spatial Transcriptomics

-R package implementing the GIST base-model and GIST enhanced-model and other utilites for processing spatial transcriptomics data.
+R package implementing the GIST base-model, GIST enhanced-model and other utilites for processing spatial transcriptomics data.

 To install:
 ```r